-- We have performed design and implementation testing of the controls over key accounting estimates and judgements. - The key judgements in the financial statements are those selected as significant audit risks and other areas of audit interest: valuation of property assets and the valuation of the pension liability, as discussed elsewhere in this report. - We have reviewed accounting estimates for biases that could result in material misstatements due to fraud. - We have tested accounting estimates and judgements, focusing on the areas of greatest judgement and value.
+- We are performing design and implementation testing of the controls over key accounting estimates and judgements. - The key judgements in the financial statements are those selected as significant audit risks and other areas of audit interest: valuation of property assets and the valuation of the pension liability, as discussed elsewhere in this report. - We are reviewing accounting estimates for biases that could result in material misstatements due to fraud. - We are testing accounting estimates and judgements, focusing on the areas of greatest judgement and value.
 Our procedures include comparing amounts recorded or inputs to estimates to relevant supporting information from third party sources.